Holy Week in Spain: Cádiz

 Cádiz's Holy Week has an artistic heritage stemming from important sculptors such as Miguel Láinez Capote and Jacinto Pimentel, incorporating the special importance of Genoese imagery.
-The 31 brotherhoods of the city march along streets of the historic center among eighteenth-century style buildings.
+The 31 brotherhoods of the city march along streets of the historic center among 18th-century style buildings.
 When carrying their floats, the brotherhoods of Cádiz use a shoulder-to-shoulder technique which is unique from other locations.